 45. For not shying away from age-appropriate roles

 In what must be her breakthrough film, Bombay saw Manisha Koirala playing mom to children of school-going age.
 She was barely 25 when the film was shot.
 From then on, she never shied away from playing her age or doing roles that demanded her to look and behave older.
-The results, more often than not, were rich in terms of award and accolades.
+The results, more often than not, were rich in terms of awards and accolades.

-46. For Do Paise Ki Dhoop, Chaar Aane Ki Baarish
+46. For Do Paise Ki Dhoop, Chaar Aane Ki Baarish…

-47. For her advocacy on healthy living
+47. For her advocacy of healthy living

-Through her book, motivational speeches and social media posts, Manisha Koirala has been actively promoting the idea of healthy living – one with a balanced nutritious diet, exercise and mental well-being.
+Through her book, motivational speeches, and social media posts, Manisha Koirala has been actively promoting the idea of healthy living – one with a balanced nutritious diet, exercise, and mental well-being.
 Perhaps it is the experience that she derived out of her cancer-fighting journey, Manisha means what she wants to propagate.

 48. For the occasional item numbers

 Long before the media would coin the term ‘item number’, Manisha Koirala did several popular dance routines.
 If Salaakhen saw her grooving to ‘Picchu Pade Hain’, Agni Sakshi had the chart-busting ‘O Yaara Dil Lagana’.
 The song ‘Bangla Gaadi Jhumke Kangana’ from Chhupa Rustam was easily the most memorable aspect of the film.
-Later in 2006, she performed ‘Hoshiyare Hoshiyare’ in Telugu film Nagaram.
+Later in 2006, she performed ‘Hoshiyare Hoshiyare’ in the Telugu film Nagaram.

 49. For her great chemistry with reigning superstars